Amenorrhea/Oligomenorrhea

 • genetic: Turner's mosaic, enzyme deficiencies

-• potential toxins, such as smoking (smokers hit menopause on avg 1-2 years earlier)
+• smoking (smokers reach menopause on avg 1-2 years earlier)

 • polycystic ovarian syndrome: LH/FSH ratio >2